Acute Respiratory Illness

 Hospitalizations | ||

-Nationally, COVID-19 transmission is HIGH, but severity so far is LOW.
-COVID-19 activity has increased in most areas of the country, with high COVID-19 wastewater levels and elevated emergency department visits and laboratory percent positivity.
+Nationally COVID-19 activity is declining but elevated in some areas of the country.
+Wastewater levels and emergency department visits are at low levels, and laboratory percent positivity is stable.
 Emergency department visits and hospitalizations are highest in older adults and emergency department visits are also elevated in young children.

 There is still time to benefit from getting your recommended immunizations to reduce your risk of illness this season, especially severe illness and hospitalization.
 CDC expects the 2024-2025 COVID-19 vaccine to work well for currently circulating variants.
 There are many effective tools to prevent spreading COVID-19 or becoming seriously ill.